Health among the Amish: Overview

 The Amish are conscious of the advantages of exogamy.
 A common bloodline in one community will often be absent in another, and genetic disorders can be avoided by choosing spouses from unrelated communities.
-For example, the founding families of the Lancaster County Amish are unrelated to the founders of the Perth County, Ontario Amish community.
+For example, the founding families of the Lancaster County Amish are unrelated to the founders of the Perth County, Ontario, Amish community.
 Because of a smaller gene pool, some groups have increased incidences of certain inheritable conditions.

 The Old Order Amish do not typically carry private commercial health insurance.
 About two-thirds of the Amish in Pennsylvania's Lancaster County participate in Church Aid, an informal self-insurance plan for helping members with catastrophic medical expenses.
 A handful of American hospitals, starting in the mid-1990s, created special outreach programs to assist the Amish.
 The first of these programs was instituted at the Susquehanna Health System in central Pennsylvania by James Huebert.
 This program has earned national media attention in the United States, and has spread to several surrounding hospitals.
-Treating genetic problems is the mission of Clinic for Special Children in Strasburg, Pennsylvania, which has developed effective treatments for such problems as maple syrup urine disease, a previously fatal disease.
+Treating genetic problems is the mission of the Clinic for Special Children in Strasburg, Pennsylvania, which has developed effective treatments for such problems as maple syrup urine disease, a previously fatal disease.
 The clinic is embraced by most Amish, ending the need for parents to leave the community to receive proper care for their children, an action that might result in shunning.

-DDC Clinic for Special Needs Children, located in Middlefield, Ohio, has been treating special-needs children with inherited or metabolic disorders since May 2002.
+The DDC Clinic for Special Needs Children, located in Middlefield, Ohio, has been treating special-needs children with inherited or metabolic disorders since May 2002.
 The DDC Clinic provides treatment, research, and educational services to Amish and non-Amish children and their families.

 The prevalence of asthma in the Amish of Indiana was low at 5.2% as compared to 21.3% in Hutterite schoolchildren of South Dakota; likewise the prevalence of allergic sensitization was 7.2% versus 33.3%.
 The lifestyles of the two groups are similar except for farming practices, where Hutterites use industrialized farming whereas Amish do not.
 In a study from 2016, important differences in the children's innate immune cells and in the allergy inducing nature of the dust in their homes were found, leading to the conclusion that the Amish environment had protected against asthma by shaping the innate immune response.

-Although it is not forbidden or thought of as immoral, most Amish do not practice any form of birth control.
-They are against abortion and also find "artificial insemination, genetics, eugenics, and stem cell research" to be "inconsistent with Amish values and beliefs".
+Some Amish families use some form of birth control, a fact that generally is not discussed publicly due to cultural norms regarding natural family planning.
+The large number of children is due to the fact that many children are appreciated by the community and not because there is a complete absence of birth control.
+Some sects openly allow access to birth control to women whose health would be compromised by childbirth.
+The Amish are against abortion and also find "artificial insemination, genetics, eugenics, and stem cell research" to be "inconsistent with Amish values and beliefs".